 In years past, I've raised Arabian horses and maintained MacDonald's farm when my kids were in FFA and 4H.

 Through many bird e-lists and Facebook, I have networked with like-minded people.
 I am past President of the Pyrrhura Breeders Association (PBA) and currently the Oklahoma state coordinator for the American Federation of Aviculture (AFA).
-I actively support responsible parrotkeeping, as well as knowledgeable and reputable aviculture-supporting organizations that are concerned with the well-being and re-homing of parrots.
+I actively support responsible parrotkeeping, as well as knowledgeable and reputable aviculture, including supporting organizations that are concerned with the well-being and re-homing of parrots.

 My primary joys are my birds and participating in the best that aviculture and related endeavors have to offer.
 I will continue to home-raise handfed, socialized youngsters that can be pets and/or breeders—individuals that interact with both the "extended" flock and with people.
 I also will continue to learn and expand my "reality" in regards to these special companion birds.
 I believe that all aviculturists have an obligation to provide the best care for, and access to owner-education about these wonderful feathered creatures that share our homes and hearts.